Sheaves of modules on atomic sites and discrete representations of topological groups: Applications to combinatorial categories

 Theorem \ref{sheaf cohomology} relates sheaf cohomology functors to derived functors of the torsion functor $\tau$.
 In this subsection we give another interpretation of sheaf cohomology for some special categories in terms of local cohomology.
 For this purpose, we introduce the following definitions.

 Let $\C$ be a small skeletal EI category.
 The \textit{category algebra} $R\C$ is a free $R$-module with basis elements all morphisms in $\C$, and multiplication is given by the following rule: for two morphisms $\alpha$ and $\beta$, we define $\alpha \cdot \beta = \alpha \circ \beta$ if they can be composed, and 0 otherwise.
-Note that $R\C$ is an associative algebra, and it has the identity if and only if $\C$ has only finitely many objects.
-Furthermore, there is a natural inclusion functor from $\C \Mod$ to $R\C \Mod$, and thus we may regard a $\C$-module as an $R\C$-module.
-For details, please refer to \cite{Luck, Mit, Webb}.
-We shall also point out that the above definitions and results hold for an arbitrary small category $\C$, though in this subsection we only consider small skeletal EI categories.
+Note that $R\C$ is an associative algebra, and it has a multiplicative unit if and only if $\C$ has only finitely many objects.